goranmoomin/scheduler-team-11/README.md

 Note that since the implementation holds the lock of the original runqueue the task once resided, it doesn’t need to hold `pi_lock`.
+Also note that, since we find the target task after we lock the runqueue, load balancing cannot race with `sched_setweight`.

 The load balancer logic gets triggered by a timer every two seconds.
 This timer is initialized with the init call mechanism.
 Also note that